Wasted on LoL

 Total ranked LP gained divided by hours played.
 Measures climb efficiency, not raw playtime.
 Below Emerald baseline is ±25 LP per match; Apex tiers run ±30 since Patch 26.9.

-Patch 26.1 cut minion spawn from 65 to 30 seconds, shortening every match by ~35 seconds.
+Patch 26.1 moved the first minion wave from 1:05 to 0:30, trimming 35 seconds of dead time from every match.
 The 2026 cycle runs three seasons of ~16 weeks each, with one ranked reset per year (January) instead of per split.